tshaddix/oocharts-js/README.md

 - `index` - *(optional)* The starting index of the query results.
 - `maxResults` - *(optional)* The max results for the query.
 - `callback` - *(optional)* Only necessary when using JSONP response type.

+#Contributing#

+There are multiple ways to contribute to OOcharts!
+You can give a small donation at [gittip](https://gittip.com/OOcharts) or you can contribute to the code base.
+OOcharts can be consumed by multiple charting libraries and other projects, so feel free to start making your own OOcharts visualization library to interact with the API!
+If you need help getting started, just look at the source of the [OOcharts JS repository](https://github.com/OOcharts/js).

+###Contributers###

+- @vijayamaharaja - Added support for older versions of IE (see #11)